chumaky/docker-images/README.md

 Consequently, `postgres_mysql_compose.yml` file launches `postgres` and `mysql` databases within the same network as `postgres` and `mysql` hosts.

 ### Individual FDWs Demo
+Tests for individual FDWs are available in [tests](tests/) folder.
+More detailed blog posts are available as well:
 - [Postgres with MySQL](https://chumaky.team/blog/postgres-mysql-fdw)
 - [Postgres with Oracle](https://chumaky.team/blog/postgres-oracle-fdw)
 - [Postgres with SQLite](https://chumaky.team/blog/postgres-sqlite-fdw)